 Interior of an old pub with comfy sofas and a bar.

-Side view of Beaumaris Castle with water and blue sky.
+Side view of Castell Biwmares (Beaumaris Castle) with water and blue sky.

-The Bull’s Head Inn and Beaumaris Castle, Beaumaris, Anglesey, North Wales
+The Bull’s Head Inn and Castell Biwmares (Beaumaris Castle), Beaumaris, Anglesey, North Wales

 Relax and recharge